-8.4 Results and discussion
+6.4.
+Results and discussion

-We see in Figure 10 the results of the first set of experiments, where algorithms are computing different matrices.
-The first remark is that the shape of the three experiments is the same for all matrix sizes.
+We see in Figure 7 the results of the first set of experiments, where algorithms are computing different matrices.
+The first remark is that the shape of the two experiments is the same for all matrix sizes.
 We also underline the superiority of most of the algorithms which use our memory allocation against BMM: HoLM, ORROML, ODDOML, and DDOML are the best algorithms and have similar performance.
 Only OMMOML needs more time to complete its execution.
-This delay comes from its resource selection: it uses only two workers.
+This delay comes from its resource selection: it only uses three workers.
 For instance, HoLM uses four workers, and is as competitive as the other algorithms which all use the eight available workers.
+This difference can be explained by the resource selection process.
+Before computing the schedules, we measure the communication and computation times by sending the same task to all slaves.
+The different measures obtained are not absolutely identical, for instance because of experimental measurement errors.
+OMMOML uses all the exact measures.
+As HoLM has to consider an absolutely homogeneous platform, it works on a more pessimistic platform using the maximum of the computation times, and the maximum of the communication times.